 How to improve during winter without team training sessions

-During the cold winter months, it gets dark early and football pitches are not in playable condition.
-Team training sessions are more likely to be cancelled due to snow, frost, and wind, so ambitious young footballers have to find alternative ways to train their technical skills.
+During the cold winter months, it gets dark early and soccer pitches are not in playable condition.
+Team training sessions are more likely to be cancelled due to snow, frost, and wind, so ambitious young soccer players have to find alternative ways to train their technical skills.

 We asked young Danish holding midfielder talent, Marcus from Lyngby BK, about this issue.

 “Sometimes the team training session is cancelled due to bad weather.
 At times like that, it’s just really nice to be able to go out in your backyard and practice with a rebounder.”

 It’s extremely demanding on your body to spend 2-3 months performing only physical training, and without some technical training during that time, most players will feel rusty once they get back on the pitch in spring.